 Since its establishment in 2016, Soundstripe has grown exponentially.
 Their unique subscription model, which allows content creators to access all media in its catalog for a fixed fee, has been a significant factor in their success.
 This model has led to the issuance of over 6 million licenses to tens of thousands of customers across more than 140 countries.
 Soundstripe's commitment to serving its users is evident in Micah Sannan's words, where he describes the company as a "tool for your tool belt," aiming to enhance the value of users' productions.

 The company's growth is not just in numbers but also in its team.
 Soundstripe has nearly 70 team members, with a significant portion being musicians, producers, and engineers who contribute to the music on the platform.
 This unique blend of an internet company with a record label's characteristics allows Soundstripe to produce a vast amount of new songs every month.

 Straight off the bat, you can tell that Artlist is far more popular than Soundstripe even though it was founded more recently than Soundstripe.
 But just because they have a large user base, it doesn't necessarily mean that Artlist is better.
 Here's a more detailed analysis to help you make a more informed decision.

-From our experience, Artlist has far better customer support compared to Soundstripe.
+From our experience with both websites, Artlist has far better customer support compared to Soundstripe.
 All members of their team, including David (Artlist Partnership Manager) reply to our emails quickly to provide us with the help we need.